scuzzydude/asimov/asimov.md

 The problem before me was, how to make wealth more equitable while at the same time replacing the property-based vanity wealth that's so much fun.
 There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^80]

-There's are a reason the Peas song goes *Up inside the club or in your Bentley*.
+There's are a reason the Pea's song goes *Up inside the club or in your Bentley*.
 Apl.de.ap is cool, he wants to save the planet, but it can't be *Up inside the club or in your Tesla*.
 You can't flex something you can't hear coming.[^81] You can't flex a tax credit -- that's like an anti-flex because rich people and royalty don't pay taxes.
 Come on, now.

 Bentleys are rare, made on a faraway magical island where once upon a time if you were a king and your wife didn't bear you a male heir, you could just chop her head off.
 That's some flex.
 I demonstrate the bad side of property-privilege, which we want to remove from society.
 With wealth, even genius wealth, must come privilege, or only hippies are going to sign up.
 To see how that works out, I refer you to the collected works of Sir Eric Cartman.